AV4TAr/reading/README.md

 ## books

+* Marissa Mayer and the Fight to Save Yahoo!
+* Losing the Signal: The Untold Story Behind the Extraordinary Rise and Spectacular Fall of BlackBerry
 * Start with the why - Simon Sinek - the TED Talk
 * Leaders eat last - Simon Sinek
 * No mas pálidas - Enrique Baliño